Philadelphia Orchestra: History

+20th century

-The orchestra was founded in 1900 by Fritz Scheel, who also acted as its first conductor.
+In 1900, the Philadelphia Orchestra was founded in 1900 by Fritz Scheel, who also acted as its first conductor.
 The orchestra had its beginnings with a small group of musicians led by the pianist F. Cresson Schell (1857–1942).
-In 1904, Richard Strauss guest conducted the orchestra in a program of his compositions, and in 1906 the Polish pianist Artur Rubinstein made his American debut with the orchestra.
-Additionally in 1906, the orchestra traveled to the White House to perform in an exclusive concert.
+In 1904, Richard Strauss guest conducted the orchestra in a program of his compositions, and in 1906 the Polish pianist Arthur Rubinstein made his American debut with the orchestra.
+Additionally in 1906, the orchestra traveled to the White House to perform in a concert.

 In February 1907, Leandro Campanari took over and served as interim conductor for a short time during Scheel's illness and after his death.
-A flutist in the orchestra, August Rodemann, had stood in before Campanari's arrival.
+A flutist in the orchestra, August Rodemann, stood in before Campanari's arrival.
 He started sabotaging the performances and Campanari was obliged to remove himself from a bad situation.

 In 1907, Karl Pohlig became music director and served until 1912.
 New music he programmed was unpopular with audiences, and revelations that he had an extra-marital affair with his secretary caused outrage.
 The orchestra cancelled his contract and gave him a year's salary ($12,000) in severance to avoid a suit from Pohlig alleging a conspiracy to oust him.

-Leopold Stokowski became music director in 1912 and brought the orchestra to national prominence.
-Under his guidance, the orchestra gained a reputation for virtuosity, and developed what is known as the "Philadelphia Sound."
+Leopold Stokowski became music director in 1912, and brought the orchestra to national prominence.
+Before Stokowski's arrival, the orchestra was modeled after European standards, much like other major United States orchestras at the time.
+Stokowski and the orchestra were one of the first to break free from this, and together they created a new sound that is still respected and mimicked today.
+Under his guidance, the orchestra gained a reputation for their richness, strength, virtuosity, and blend, particularly in the strings.
+Stokowski was able to achieve this through free bowing along with his unique baton-less conducting style.
+He was also the first to implement the seating plan used by the majority of orchestras today.
+These characteristics became known as the "Philadelphia Sound."
 Stokowski left the orchestra in 1941, and did not return as a guest conductor for nearly 20 years.